Getting everyone involved in a big group game can be extremely rewarding, not to mention the perfect way to break the ice no matter the age group.

 Hopefully we’ve given you some inspiration with our selection of big group games.
 Whatever scenario you’re in you’ve got a game that you can bust out to keep everyone entertained.

-If you’re looking for more games catered to a smaller group of people, check out our Small Group Games guide.
+If you’re looking for more games, check out our Oven Mitt Unwrapping game rules guide.